Written By: Karen Ritter, RN BSN

 Important Facts About Malignant Peritoneal Mesothelioma

-• Peritoneal mesothelioma is a cancer of the peritoneum, which is a sheet-like membrane surrounding your abdominal cavity.
+• Peritoneal mesothelioma forms in the peritoneum, which is the thin lining on the inside of your abdominal cavity.

-• Peritoneal mesothelioma accounts for between 10% and 15% of all mesothelioma cases, making it the second most common form of mesothelioma.
+• Peritoneal mesothelioma accounts for 15%-20% of all mesothelioma cases.

 What Is Malignant Peritoneal Mesothelioma?